// article

 n = calculate_sample_size(0.03, 0.20) # ~6,500 per group

-Minimum test duration: max(sample_size/daily_users, 14 days) to capture weekly patterns.
+Minimum test duration: max(sample_size / daily_users, 14 days) — the 14-day floor captures weekly patterns.

 apiVersion: argoproj.io/v1alpha1